HIGHLIGHTS

 Hardware

 This time around, Motorola has made the switch from a Snapdragon chipset to a UNISOC processor.
 But don’t let that fool you.
-It’s equipped with the UNISOC T760, a capable 5G chip that can go head-to-head with the Snapdragon 685 and even the Helio G100.
+It’s equipped with the UNISOC T760, a capable 5G chip that’s even more powerful than the Snapdragon 685 and the Helio G100.

 Built on a 6nm process, the T760 features a Mali-G57 GPU and can clock speeds of up to 2.2GHz, similar to what we see on the Snapdragon 695.

-However, the Moto G35’s 4GB RAM lags behind competitors like the HMD Crest, Redmi 13, and Nubia V70 Design, all of which offer 6GB or even 8GB of memory.
+However, the Moto G35’s 4GB RAM lags behind competitors like the HMD Crest and Ai+ Nova, all of which offer more than 4GB memory.

 On the bright side, you do get 128GB of internal storage, which is solid for the price.
 And if you need more space, the phone supports microSD expansion of up to 1TB, which is way higher than HMD Crest’s 256GB microSD card support.